zijinw/minimal-mistakes/_posts/2017-07-31-3D Dimension Water Reservoir.md

     Height(Q) - Level(Q)

 So we can find that if Height(Q) < Level(P), the level of P will be passed to Q. The neighbors of Q will continuously be compared with Level(P).
 If Height(Q) > Level(P), the volume of water it in fact can retain is 0, but its neighbors will be compared with Level(Q), a higher level.

+6. **Important**: for one point, its level may change in the future, when we meet more points!
+So we need to update level in this heap if we find that the level of this point changes.